 How to make healthy oven baked sweet potato fries.
 Crispy around the edges, soft in the middle and loved by all the family.

-We’ve had a bit of a breakthrough in my house over the past few weeks and that’s switching from regular potatoes to sweet potato fries (although we do still have regular ones too).
+We’ve had a bit of a breakthrough in my house over the years and that’s switching from regular potatoes to sweet potato fries.
+Although we do still have regular ones too.

-Then a few weeks ago I decided to try again, I left it long enough that they couldn’t remember the last time (so had no memory of the fact they didn’t like them) and…
+A little while later, I decided to try again.
+I left it long enough that they couldn’t remember the last time (so had no memory of the fact they said they didn’t like them) and…

 THEY LOVED THEM! 🙂